collective/funnelweb/README.rst

   template1-description = text //div[contains(@class,'admonition-description')]//p[@class='last']
   template1-text        = html //div[@class='body']

+Note that for a single template e.g. template1, ALL of the XPaths need to match otherwise that template will be skipped and the next template tried.
+If you'd like to make it so that a single XPath isn't nessary for the template to match then use the keyword `optional` instead of `text` or `html` before the XPath.

 In the default pipeline there are four templates called `template1`, `template2`, `template3` and `template4`.

-If all XPaths are not matched, then the next template will be tried.

 When an XPath is applied within a single template, the HTML it matches will be removed from the page.
 Another rule in that same template can't match the same HTML fragment.